Hadron gas in the presence of a magnetic field using non-extensive statistics: A transition from diamagnetic to paramagnetic system: Formulation

-where $\omega = eH/m$ is the angular frequency and $k$ is an integer quantum number called the Landau levels.
-Here $e$ is the charge of the particle under consideration, $s_{z}$ is the component of spin along the z-direction.
-The dispersion relation can be modified accordingly as follows,
+where $k$ is any positive integer corresponding to allowed Landau levels, $e$ is the charge of the particle under consideration, $s_{z}$ is the component of spin along the z-direction and $B$ is the magnetic field strength.
+Here $p_{z}$ is the momentum of the particle along the z-direction and $m$ is its corresponding mass.